 Placemaking is a collaborative process of people coming together to create great public spaces.

 The Detroit 67 Placemaking Grant is an opportunity to connect communities throughout the city with the Detroit 67 Project.
-Community Development Advocates of Detroit (CDAD) is leading the neighborhood placemaking grant process that will provide support and funding for the creation of projects in each of the city’s seven council districts.
-In keeping with the Detroit 67 Project, the theme for placemaking projects will be Looking Back to Move Forward – engaging residents, highlighting possibility and reimagining the city.
+Community Development Advocates of Detroit (CDAD) is leading the neighborhood placemaking grant process to provide support and funding for the creation of projects in each of the city’s seven council districts.
+In keeping with the Detroit 67 Project, the theme for placemaking projects is Looking Back to Move Forward – engaging residents, highlighting possibility and reimagining the city.

 The Detroit 67 Project Placemaking Grant is made possible by the generous support of PNC Foundation.

 67 Placemaking Project Grantees chosen by a community review panel: